 Flowers are romanticized throughout literature.
-They are readily available and full of aromas and colors that one would like to capture.
+Rose is readily available and full of aromas and colors that one would like to capture.
 We will talk about a basic rose wine in this chapter but one can easily tweak the recipe to make wines from any flowers.

 Rose Petal Wine Recipe